Khrapal-Max/CraftDesing/README.md

 - Image: for image.
 Best practics - type image: AVIF(no apple) WeBP (no old apple).
 - Js: scrips.
 Script for moving between pages.
   * If pages as static: add components on all pages.

+All distances between objects DOM and sizes are proportional, but have deviations.